 EMDR therapy for PTSD

-When a person experiences a traumatic or very negative event, the natural flow of information processing in the brain is interrupted.
-The negative feelings associated with the trauma are so difficult that the individual’s natural inclination is to bury the memory, and disconnect from the painful feelings it brings up.
+When a person experiences a traumatic event, the natural flow of information processing in the brain is interrupted.
+The negative feelings associated with the trauma are so difficult that the natural inclination is to bury the memory, and disconnect from the painful feelings it brings up.
 This prevents trauma information from becoming connected with adaptive information that is stored in other memory networks.
 The traumatized individual continues to feel things intellectually they know are not true.
 For example, a rape survivor may continue to think of herself as “bad” or “dirty”, when she knows intellectually that she did not cause the rape, and that she is not “bad”.
 The memory of the event is dysfunctionally stored and isolated.

 EMDR (Eye Movement Desensitization and Reprocessing) therapy for PTSD accesses the trapped trauma information, and pulls it to other parts of the brain, allowing it to finally process in an adaptive manner.
 EMDR is a highly effective treatment for PTSD.
 After completing the 8 phase protocol for EMDR with a trained clinician, the individual can expect to feel differently upon recollection of a trauma memory.
 The memory is still unpleasant, and it is not forgotten, however, it will cease to have the physical and emotional effects that it had before therapy for trauma with EMDR.
 There is likely to be more rational thought associated with the memory, and more adaptive beliefs about the incident.
 The emotional reaction to the memory changes and becomes much less devastating, shaming, or alarming.